 Anyone is welcome in Cape Town.
 Our Mother City will take good care of you!

-After months of exhaustive planning for your wedding, you and your partner deserve the perfect honeymoon in South Africa's most beautiful city, Cape Town.
+After months of exhaustive planning for your wedding, you and your partner deserve the perfect getaway in South Africa's most beautiful city; a honeymoon in Cape Town.

 From sumptuous meals paired with exotic wines under oak-lined avenues to hot balloon rides over the city, our Mother City lines up several experiences that you will cherish forever.